Updated by Mahima Kumar on Dec 27, 2017

 - Server dependencies(grouping servers together)

 Apart from this other information regarding Domain Controllers, DNS Servers, transaction rate of SQL Servers, etc. have to be gathered as it impacts the overall disaster recovery setup.
-CenturyLink's onboarding resource will provide guidance on this.
+CenturyLink's resource will provide guidance on this.

 VM Discovery for VMware on prem site using SafeHaven console